Directorate General of Foundations: History

-The establishment of the Vakıflar was part of Atatürk's Reforms.
+The establishment of the Vakıflar Genel Müdürlüğü was part of Atatürk's Reforms.
 It was established under the authority of Prime Minister of Turkey, İsmet İnönü on 3 March 1924, alongside the Directorate of Religious Affairs (Diyanet İşleri Başkanlığı).

 These two departments replaced the Ottoman era ministry with the responsibility of governing Islamic affairs, the Ministry of Sharia and the Foundations (Şerriye ve Evkaf Vekaleti).
 This ministry had survived the Turkish War of Independence into the Republican era and the 1st government of Turkey.

-Aside from its stated responsibilities, a secondary aim was to enable the confiscation by the state of properties belonging to traditionally non-Muslim minorities (such as Jews, Greeks, and Armenians) by transferring such properties into foundations so that they could be placed under the administration of the Vakıflar.
-Initially, this allowed the state to control and harass members of religious minorities; however, starting in the 1950s and 1960s, the VGM would frequently seize and dispose of real-estate assets belonging to religious minorities on the basis of dubious court decisions.
+Aside from its stated responsibilities, a secondary aim was to enable the confiscation by the state of properties belonging to traditionally non-Muslim minorities, including Jews, Greeks, and Armenians, by transferring such properties into foundations so that they could be placed under the administration of the Vakıflar Genel Müdürlüğü.
+However, starting in the 1950s and 1960s, the VGM would frequently seize and dispose of real-estate assets belonging to religious minorities on the basis of dubious court decisions.
 A notable example of this was the confiscation of the Tuzla Armenian Children's Camp in 1984.